 Sponsor an Animal

 Sadly a number of animals taken in by ASH will never be re-homed to a loving family.
-This may be due to the fact that they may be too old and /or have settled with us.
-Some have been abused in the past and find it hard to trust humans again.
-Of course some animals such as our pigs and the foxes are not re-homable for obvious reasons.
-All of these animals have their own story to tell and we’ve tried our best to do this on their behalf.
-We invite you to read their stories below.
+This may be due to the fact that they may be too old, have settled with us and some have been abused in the past and find it hard to trust humans again.
+Of course some animals such as our pigs, foxes, our hens, horse or donkey are not re-homable for obvious reasons.
+All of our animals we’ve put up for sponsorship have their own story to tell and we’ve tried our best to do this on their behalf.
+We invite you to read their individual stories below.

 - a certificate,